 • Large community and long development history

-Firebase – a smart choice for mobile applications
+Firebase—A smart choice for mobile applications

-While Cassandra and other alternatives take a broad approach and are ideally suited to handling big data, Firebase is a more specialized solution.
+While Cassandra and other alternatives take a broad approach and are ideally suited to handling big data, Firebase is a more specialised solution.
 Although the development platform is also able to process large amounts of data, it is primarily designed for use with mobile web applications like gaming apps, chat programs and social networks.
-Mobile web applications like these benefit from Firebase’s real-time synchronization.
+Mobile web applications like these benefit from Firebase’s real-time synchronisation.
+Firebase, first released in 2011 and now part of Google, is used by Duolingo, the New York Times, Twitch and Venmo, among others.
+Today the solution is more than just a database.
+Firebase is a complete ecosystem with a total of 18 free and paid services.

 The advantages of Firebase at a glance